 6. Reporting

-Students and industry partners fill in a short report which will summarise internship outcomes and submit it to DIN.
+Students and industry partners will be asked to complete a short report summarising internship outcomes and submit it to DIN.